 Except with respect to the President of the Board, the Board of Directors annually shall elect the Officers from among the current Directors.
-All newly-elected Officers shall take office at the close of the Board meeting held immediately prior to, or during, the Annual Conference.
+All newly-elected Officers shall take office at the close of the Board meeting held immediately prior to, or during, the Annual Conference, or no later than 30 August of each year.
 Each Officer shall serve a one (1) year term of office.